Pimco shifts focus to capital preservation, likes Aussie bonds

 California-based Pimco, full name Pacific Investment Management Co, had assets $9.4 billion under management in the Income Fund at end-April.

-Pimco Total Return Fund (PRFAX.O) , which was launched by legendary fund manager Bill Gross, lost its title as the world’s biggest bond mutual fund last month following two years of sustained withdrawals.
+Pimco Total Return Fund, which was launched by legendary fund manager Bill Gross, lost its title as the world’s biggest bond mutual fund last month following two years of sustained withdrawals.
 It had assets of $107.3 billion at the end of May.
 Gross left Pimco last year.

 Pimco believes that it pays to take on some interest rate risk in the current low-yielding but uncertain environment, in which global markets are on tenterhooks waiting for the U.S. Federal Reserve to start raising its rates.
 Meanwhile, major central banks such as those of the euro zone, China and Japan are still pursuing their own unique forms of quantitative policy easing.